tomasz-tomczyk/tomasz-tomczyk.github.io/_posts/2017-01-17-genstage-for-processing-jobs.md

 title: GenStage for processing jobs
 ---

-We currently use Elixir at uSwitch to process user-submitted forms, sending the data to a 3rd party API and parsing the output saving the results to a database.
+We use Elixir at uSwitch to process user-submitted forms, sending the data to a 3rd party API and parsing the output saving the results to a database.
 The high-level outline of the Elixir process as a recursive loop looks like this:

 1. Long-running SQS request, as soon as a message is available, the request returns
 2. For every message in the request, spawn a new process to handle it